adamcobabe/mrv/doc/source/usage.rst

 	>>> assert not p.tx.misConnectedTo(p.tz)
 	>>> assert t.isValid() and t.isAlive()

-Whenever non-overridden MFnFunctions are called, these will not support undo by default unless it gets implemented specifically within Mrv.
+Whenever non-overridden MFnFunctions are called, these will not support undo by default unless it gets implemented specifically within MRV.

 Advanced Uses
 =============
-Mrv keeps an own undo stack for its undoable commands which integrates itself with maya's undo queue using a custom MEL command.
+MRV keeps an own undo stack for its undoable commands which integrates itself with maya's undo queue using a custom MEL command.
 Effectively it records every change on that stack, once the main undoable method completes, the stack is moved onto maya's own undo queue.

 This allows for interesting uses considering that you can, at any time undo, your own doing in a controlled and safe fashion.
 This can be very useful to prepare a scene for export by changing it, and then undo your changes once you are done.
 This way, the user wouldn't have to reload the scene::
 	>>> import mrv.maya.undo as undo